iechor/docs/content/network/drivers/bridge.md

     [configs](../../engine/swarm/configs.md).

 Containers connected to the same user-defined bridge network effectively expose all ports to each other.
-For a port to be accessible to containers or non-Docker hosts on different networks, that port must be _published_ using the `-p` or `--publish` flag.
+For a port to be accessible to containers or non-iEchor hosts on different networks, that port must be _published_ using the `-p` or `--publish` flag.